KirbyKing186/GBS-SetActorInvincibilityFrames/README.md

 *MinimizeActorInvincibilityFrames* changes the value of `PLAYER_HURT_IFRAMES` in `actor.h` from 20 to 4.
 Other than a comment, on the aforementioned line, this is the only change done to the engine.
 It is possible to edit the value of 4 to a higher or lower value, depending on your needs.
 I found that a value of 4 is a good middle ground between not causing too much lag, and not causing too much missed actor collision checks.

+If either plugin is installed on a version that is not `4.2.0-e1`, the GB Studio compiler will return a warning.
+If you have verified the plugin works on a different version, update the version text within `engine/engine.json` to resolve the warning.
 At the time of publishing both plugins (GB Studio 4.1.3), [actor.c](https://github.com/chrismaltby/gbvm/commit/dce75851b74584d808187b8628989be0891687fa) was last updated with a commit hash of `dce7585` and [actor.h](https://github.com/chrismaltby/gbvm/commit/33e8e44a02f66744cb19293e4bca22cd7ae45e1b) was last updated with a commit hash of `33e8e44`.
-If these files were updated.
-If either plugin is installed on a version that is not `4.2.0-e1`, the GB Studio compiler will return a warning.
-If you have verified the plugin works, update the version text within `engine/engine.json` to resolve the warning.
+If these files were updated, an update may be required for either plugin to work.

 To manually update either plugin, try seeing what was modified in the file, and adapting those changes to the plugin's file.
-A [pull request](https://github.com/KirbyKing186/GBS-SetActorInvincibilityFrames/pulls) would be highly appreciated if you can update it yourself.
-Otherwise, you can also make an [issue](https://github.com/KirbyKing186/GBS-SetActorInvincibilityFrames/issues) and I will try and update it myself as soon as possible.
+If you can update it yourself, a [pull request](https://github.com/KirbyKing186/GBS-SetActorInvincibilityFrames/pulls) would be highly appreciated.
+Otherwise, you can make an [issue](https://github.com/KirbyKing186/GBS-SetActorInvincibilityFrames/issues) and I will try and update it myself as soon as possible.

 ## Credits